 Again as in Baby Jane.
-There are two women Charlotte and Miriam, juxtaposed, and polar opposites.
-A counter intuitive impression of one being sophisticated and rational.
+There are two women Charlotte and Miriam, juxtaposed and polar opposites.
+A counterintuitive impression of one being sophisticated and rational.
 Mature and worldly.
-The other being a regressive child who is spoiled and unstable.
+The other is a regressive child who is spoiled and unstable.
 Possibly even mentally ill.
 Not fashionable.
 Not up to date in appearance.
 A virtual outcast.
 Yet, what seems to be on the outside, is quite in contrast with the true nature of the pairing of these 2 women.

-Cecil Kellaway Mr Harry Wills, is on the front of the grand Meyhew mansion’s veranda.
+Cecil Kellaway Mr Harry Wills, is on the front of the grand Mayhew mansion’s veranda.
 Closer in we see Jewel fanning herself at a table.
-She tells him that this is her favorite place now….”here in the shade.”
-He answers, “yes it’s very pleasant here, very pleasant indeed.”
+She tells him that this is her favorite place now…” here in the shade.”
+He answers, “Yes it’s very pleasant here, very pleasant indeed.”
 He sits down at the table across from Jewel.

-“Tell me Mr Wills, weren’t you just a bit surprised when I agreed to see you?”
+“Tell me, Mr Wills, weren’t you just a bit surprised when I agreed to see you?”
 She takes a sip of her tea.”
-After all you must have been told that I don’t normally receive visitors.”Wills politely replies, “well yes, but then I find the hospitality of this part of the country extraordinary…besides I imagine you had your reasons.”
-Then a servant comes half way out the door, “would you have anything else ma’am?”
-We see both Jewel and Mr Wills framed by the great archway of oak trees exiting into a portal of light.
+After all, you must have been told that I don’t normally receive visitors.”Wills politely replies, “Well yes, but then I find the hospitality of this part of the country extraordinary…besides I imagine you had your reasons.”
+Then a servant comes halfway out the door, “Would you have anything else, ma’am?”
+We see both Jewel and Mr. Wills framed by the great archway of oak trees exiting into a portal of light.
 It’s an ethereal scene.
-This older woman and older gentleman sitting as if in an otherworldly place.
+This older woman and the older gentleman sitting as if in an otherworldly place.

 ” Uh, no thank you Lewis”‘ the servant thanks her and goes back inside.